-More information regarding the fund's binding elements and strategy can be found in the Transparency Code available on the website.
+More information regarding the Sub-Fund's binding elements and strategy can be found in the Website Product Disclosure available on the website.

 What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?